seigler/janus/README.md

 ## Gotchas:

 Firefox and Chrome handle `file:///` urls differently.
 In Firefox, local files are allowed to interact with LocalStorage, but on Chrome they are not.
-To circumvent this issue, you have to serve the file on `localhost` with `npm run start` or some other local server.
+To circumvent this issue in Chrome, you have to serve the file on `localhost` with `npm run start` or some other local server.